noir-lang/noir/docs/docs/getting_started/tooling/noir_codegen.md

 You can generate TypeScript bindings with `noir_codegen`, allowing for easier and faster integration of your Noir circuits into TypeScript projects.

-It is used in conjunction with `nargo export` which generates JSON for specified functions.
+It is used in conjunction with `nargo export` which generates JSON for specified functions in a Noir library (not binary or contract circuits).

 ## Installation